aaronsamuel137/moodle-autograder/README.md

 1. Go to moodle and export grades for the assignment you want.
 To do this, go to Grade administration -> Export -> Plain text file.
 Then select your grade group under the "Visible groups" drop down.
 Then go to the bottom and click "Select all/none" to unselect all assignments.
-Then you can easily select the assignment be graded now.
+Then select the single assignment to be graded now.
 This will download a csv of all student names with an empty field ready for grades.
 2. Download all of the submissions for this assignment from moodle.
-3. Run the autograder in one of the two ways specified below.
+3. Run the autograder in one of the two ways specified under "Running the Autograder".

   The autograder will first print a list of all the students it couldn't find submissions for who are registered on moodle.